nvibert/start-coding-today/README.md

 The vSphere APIs POSTMAN repo is actually available online and you can download it and start leveraging it.

-To leverage vSphere APIs, we could use cURL (a tool to make HTTP requests) but in this instance, let's use Postman.
+To leverage vSphere APIs, let's use cURL.
+Curl is a tool to make HTTP requests and will let us interact with the APIs directly.

-Go back to your virtual desktop and open up POSTMAN.
+Go back to your virtual desktop and open up the terminal.

-You can see on the left-hand side all the collections of API calls we can make through POSTMAN.

 The way it works with the vSphere APIs is that you need to get a temporary token in exchange for your vCenter credentials with a

     POST https://{api_host}/rest/com/vmware/cis/session

+For example:

-curl -X POST -H "vmware-use-header-authn: string" -H "Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=" https://{api_host}/rest/com/vmware/cis/session
+    curl  -X POST -k https://user:pass@127.0.0.1:8989/rest/com/vmware/cis/session

+The output of the command would be something like this:

+    {"value":"f3be0a4e-7fc8-48d8-b796-eb3c2f66970b"}

+This temporary token above `f3be0a4e-7fc8-48d8-b796-eb3c2f66970b` can be used in subsequent API requests to authenticate against vCenter.